henrikandersson4/NFL-Quiz/README.md

 ### Future features to add
 - Increase the number of questions the game can randomize between.
 To avoid players from memorizing all answers.
 - Increase answer options from 2 to 4.
 To make it harder to guess the correct answer.

+## Testing
+I manually tested the code by doing the following:

+- Passed the code through a PEP8 linter to check for errors.
+- Tried to play the game wrong in many different ways to try and break it, but i din't manage to do it.
+- Made many test runs to see that score was calculated correctly and that data was read and sent to the google sheets document.
+- Asked friends and family to visit the deployed Heroku site to see if they could find any bugs or break it in any way.